 Other methods of reducing negative externalities include the support of charities, such as the Sierra Club, that can be supported by private parties with tax-deductible contributions and by allowing anyone affected by the negative externality to sue its source.
 For instance, the Clean Air Act allows citizens or the EPA to sue polluters.

-However, in most cases, negative externalities are widespread and affect many people, so they cannot be remedied by private parties.
+However, most negative externalities are widespread, affecting many people, so they cannot be remedied by private parties.
 Instead, governments pass laws to mitigate the effects of negative externalities and have even created separate agencies to deal specifically with the problem.
 For instance, the federal government has the Environmental Protection Agency which promulgates rules to curb pollution and requires polluters to clean up their pollution.
 States also have their own environmental departments.

 Promoting Positive Externalities and Reducing Negative Externalities